Banacek: In popular culture

 The mentalist Steven Shaw adopted his stage name "Banachek" after the television program.

-In 2018, Banacek was the subject of an episode-length parody in The Simpsons ("Homer Is Where the Art Isn't"), referencing items from the series' storytelling format to its establishing shots, including Goldenberg's theme music.

 The show was referenced by the band Fun Lovin' Criminals in the lyrics of its 1998 single "Love Unlimited".

+"Banacek" is the name of the special effects technician in "Cry of the Cat," a very meta two-part episode of the Goosebumps TV series from 1998.

-The character Banacek was referenced in The Simpsons "Treehouse of Horror III" segment "Dial Z for Zombies" when Bart tries cast a spell to rid Springfield of the Zombies he unleashed by intoning the magic words "Kojak, Mannix, Banacek, Danno..."
+The character Banacek was also referenced in The Simpsons "Treehouse of Horror III" segment "Dial Z for Zombies" when Bart tries to cast a spell to rid Springfield of the zombies he unleashed by intoning the magic words "Kojak, Mannix, Banacek, Danno..."
 (All names of 1970s TV detectives.)

-In the episode Homer Is Where the Art Isn't, a parody of Peppard's character, named Manacek, is introduced (voiced by Bill Hader, and the episode is patterned closely after a typical Banacek outing, in this case relating to a stolen work of art that Homer tried to buy at auction.
-Manacek romances Marge in the course of the episode, saying that seducing a beautiful woman is part of his 'process' for solving a mystery.
+In 2018, Banacek was the subject of an episode-length parody in The Simpsons ("Homer Is Where the Art Isn't"), with Bill Hader voicing the Peppard character, named "Manacek".
+The episode is patterned closely after a typical Banacek outing, referencing items from the series' storytelling format to its establishing shots.
+The opening and closing credits mimicked Banaceks style, even including Goldenberg's theme music.
+In the Akron Beacon Journal, Rich Heldenfels called the episode "a dead-on parody of Banacek."

 Banacek has a clear resemblance to the title character of the Steve McQueen movie The Thomas Crown Affair, particularly in his attitude towards women and authority.
-The house used for exterior shots of Thomas Crown's home in Boston was used for Banacek's home in the series.
+The house used for exterior shots of Thomas Crown's home in Boston, the Harrison Gray Otis House, was used for Banacek's home in the series.
 Both the film and the show revolve around insurance investigations, but in the series Banacek is solving crimes, not committing them.